 - Give your dryer a break and hang dry your clothes.

 SCE also offers several energy conservation programs and plans to potentially lower your electricity usage and costs.
 A few of these include:

 - Smart Thermostats.
 If you purchase a qualifying smart thermostat, you may be eligible to receive up to a $125 sign-up bonus when you install and enroll your smart thermostat, plus up to $60 in bill credits every year.

 - Time-of-Use Rate Plans.
 A Time-of-Use rate plan can provide more control over your bill because rates are based on when and how much energy you use.
 By reducing usage during higher cost periods during the day, you may save money throughout the year.

-- Home Energy Advisor Survey: SCE’s free Home Energy Advisor Survey can help you create a complete energy profile for your home, find energy-saving opportunities around the house and potentially cut your annual electricity costs.
+- Energy Advisor Surveys: SCE’s free Energy Advisor Surveys can help you create a complete energy profile for your home or business, find you energy-saving opportunities and potentially cut your annual electricity costs.
 SCE customers can access the survey tool by signing into My Account and clicking on the “Savings Center” tab from the main page of SCE.com.